 He even played dirty on occasion, once covering up the fact that a Romulan senator had been assassinated by Sisko’s colleague, Garak.
 Sisko did not plan this crime, and he was furious about it.
 But he recognized that blaming the incident on the Dominion was the only way to get the Romulans into the war.
 Another time, he threatened to poison Maquis planets unless Michael Eddington turned himself in.

-As just explained, Deep Space Nine had many shades of gray.
-But Sisko was a family man at heart.
+It’s evident that Deep Space Nine had many shades of gray but Sisko was also family man at heart.
 His relationships with his son and his grandfather were some of the most emotionally satisfying elements in the whole franchise.

 Sisko was played by Avery Brooks.

-Tell us your thoughts in the comments, and don’t forget to Let Your Geek Sideshow!
+Keep the conversation going with other Trekkies over at side.show/geekgroup, and don’t forget to Let Your Geek Sideshow!